 Kazuyuki Sakai, Masato Wada, Kyuuichiro Takamatsu, Azusa Saito, Ajit Khosla, Masaru Kawakami, Hidemitsu Furukawa, Yamagata Univ.
 (Japan)

 We have developed 3D gel printer from 8 years ago.
-Around two thousand years, high strength gels were invented by Japanese researchers1,2,3).
+Around two thousand years ago, high strength gels were invented by Japanese researchers.
 However, it was difficult to process high strength gels (Fig. 1), because gel is soft material and complex synthesis procedures are needed.
-In SWEL, we develop new type of high strength gels (ICN4), P-DN5)), which can be used for 3D gel printer.
-Furthermore, we developed two type 3D gel printer, “Bathtub type” and “Dispenser type” in Strategic Innovation promotion Program (SIP) supported by cabinet office, government of Japan.
+In SWEL, we develop a new type of high strength gels (ICN4), P-DN5)), which can be used for 3D gel printer.
+Furthermore, we developed two types of 3D gel printer, “Bathtub type” and “Dispenser type” in Strategic Innovation promotion Program (SIP) supported by cabinet office, government of Japan.
 Figure 2 shows 3D models made by high strength gels.
 Not only 3D gel printer, we have studied another processing methods using laser cutter, using mold.
 Figure 3 shows 3D gel printers.
-Another side of important specific of high strength gel is low friction.
+Another side of important specific of high-strength gel is low friction.
 Taking this advantage, we have studied gel-sheet, gel-O-ring, and so on.
 The apparatus of Fig.4 is gel friction meter to measure friction and/or toughness of the gel.
 This is also supported by the national project named “Green Tribology Innovation Network” in the area of Advanced Environmental Materials, Green Network of Excellence (GRENE).
 We will show samples made by high strength gels in the demo session.

 Takuya Umedachi, The Univ. of Tokyo (Japan)